genophenoenvo/NPN-Data/black_cottonwoods/Evans_data/readMe.md

 ### Geno
 Name of the P. trichocarpa genotype.
 This is an alpha-numeric string.
 ### Block
 Refers to the "block" in the randomized block design.
-Acceptable values are 1, 2, 3, and Replacement.
+Acceptable values are A, B, and C.
 ### Row
 Refers to the row in the block where the replicate was grown.
-Acceptable values are the letters of the alphabet, C thru Z, ZA thru ZZ, ZZA thru ZZJ.
+Acceptable values are integers 2 thru 76.
 ### Column
 Refers to the column in the block where the replicate was grown.
-Acceptable values are integers 1 thru 68.
+Acceptable values are integers 2 thru 62.
 ### BF1_2010
 Observation of bud flush made on 1 April 2010.
 See phenology_scoring.pdf for an explanation of the numerical integer score.
 Acceptable values are integers 0 thru 5.
 ### BF2_2010